Human research ethics

 What are the review pathways for negligible risk, low risk and abow low risk human research?

 In accordance with the National Statement (sections 5.1.18 - 5.1.21), La Trobe has established two review pathways, one for low risk, the other for above low risk research.
 Closing dates, applications forms, project documentation (e.g. advertisement, Participant Information & Consent forms, study tools) and level of detail remain the same.
-The only difference between the pathways is the committee who review the application.
-At time of submission, you can indicate which pathway you think is most appropriate, however, the level of risk will be reviewed by the Ethics, Integrity and Biosafety Team, and downgraded/upgraded as deemed appropriate in accordance with the National Statement.
+The only difference between the pathways is the committee who reviews the application.
+At the time of submission, you may indicate the pathway you think is most appropriate, however, the level of risk will be reviewed by the Ethics, Integrity and Biosafety Team, and downgraded/upgraded as deemed appropriate in accordance with the National Statement.
 At all stages, we will communicate with you, which committee will be reviewing your application and the date you can expect to hear an outcome.

 The pathways and committees review are as follows: